tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

-If the requestUpdate field is set to "true" then the receiver MUST send a KeyUpdate of its own with requestUpdate set to "false" prior to sending its next application data record.
+If the requestUpdate field is set to "update_requested" then the receiver MUST send a KeyUpdate of its own with requestUpdate set to "update_not_requested" prior to sending its next application data record.
 This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.
-The side which sends its KeyUpdate first needs to retain its receive traffic keys (though not the traffic secret) for the previous generation of keys until it receives the KeyUpdate from the other side.
-Because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.
+However, because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

-If implementations independently send their own KeyUpdates with requestUpdate set to true, and they cross in flight, then each side will also send a response, with the result that each side increments by two generations.
+If implementations independently send their own KeyUpdates with requestUpdate set to "update_requested", and they cross in flight, then each side will also send a response, with the result that each side increments by two generations.